-The Company's first product to market is Aura[TM] for the detection of skin cancer, and Verisante has identified several companies in the field of visualization and assessment of skin lesions that may provide direct or indirect competition to Aura[TM], as they provide devices to aid dermatologists in differentially diagnosing melanoma.
+The Company's first product to market is AuraTM for the detection of skin cancer, and Verisante has identified several companies in the field of visualization and assessment of skin lesions that may provide direct or indirect competition to AuraTM, as they provide devices to aid dermatologists in differentially diagnosing melanoma.
 These include:

-- Caliber Imaging & Diagnostics (formerly Lucid Inc.) is a public US company (OTC: LCDX) headquartered in Rochester, New York.
+- Caliber Imaging & Diagnostics (formerly Lucid Inc.) is a public US corporation (OTC: LCDX) headquartered in Rochester, New York.
 Their product, Vivascope, is a confocal imaging device that has been approved by the FDA for sale in the US.
 Vivascope is a device that images lesions for the detection of melanoma and other skin cancers.
-The images are then analysed by a pathologist for diagnosis. - SciBase AB is a private Swedish company with a device known as the SciBase Electrical Impedance Spectrometer, or "SEIS" used to determine the malignancy of a mole.
+The images are then analysed by a pathologist for diagnosis.
+Vivascope is approved for sale in the USA and Europe. - SciBase AB is a private Swedish corporation with a device known as the SciBase Electrical Impedance Spectrometer, or "SEIS" used to determine the malignancy of a mole.
 SciBase is currently engaged in a clinical study with the device.
-The product has not yet been approved by the FDA for sale in the US. - MELA Sciences is a US public company (NASDAQ: MELA) headquartered in Irvington, New York.
-Their product is MelaFind[®], which uses multispectral dermoscopy and computerized diagnostic algorithms for the detection of melanoma.
-MELA Sciences has conducted a pivotal clinical study of the MelaFind[®] device.
-MelaFind[®] has been approved for sale in the US and Europe.
+The product has not been approved by the FDA for sale in the USA. - MELA Sciences is a US public corporation (NASDAQ: MELA) headquartered in Irvington, New York.
+Their product is MelaFind®, which uses multispectral dermoscopy and computerized diagnostic algorithms for the detection of melanoma.
+MELA Sciences has conducted a pivotal clinical study of the MelaFind® device.
+MelaFind® has been approved for sale in the USA and Europe.